 The Lesson: Be Yourself

-It’s okay to take inspiration from Apple’s website, but every business has a unique strategy, customer base, and vision that should guide their website redesign project.
-The most successful website will be developed to meet the specific needs of your organization while also being designed to serve your users.
+It’s okay to take inspiration from Apple’s website, but every business has a unique strategy, customer base, and vision that should guide their website design (or redesign) project.
+The most successful websites are developed to meet the specific needs of your organization, while also incorporating the needs of your users in its designs.

 Getting Apple Web Design for Your Business